Q: “I’m comfortable with my child being gay.”

 But the truth is, a sizable number of people in college today grew up in all of those states, and had parents who voted for those constitutional bans.
 Others grew up in a country where a religious or cultural majority imposed those laws as matters of faith and cultural homogeneity.
 Still more simply hold these beliefs themselves.

-Today, we respect the queer community and its allies not by pretending these deeply-held beliefs aren’t held by any of our peers—but by creating an effective means of identifying them, so participants in the Marriage Pact won’t be victims of covert or overt discrimination when they reach out to their match for the first time.
+Today, we respect the queer community not by pretending these deeply-held beliefs aren’t held by any of our peers—but by creating an effective means of identifying them, so participants in the Marriage Pact won’t be victims of covert or overt discrimination when they reach out to their match for the first time.

 We can always do better.
 If you’re passionate about these topics, or have insights or ideas about how we can make the Marriage Pact more inclusive, please email us at inclusion@marriagepact.com.